joshuafhiggins/ButterEngine-Java/README.md

    - [ ] SteamWorks (Networking)

 Butter Engine is under the MIT License, check the [license](https://github.com/higgy999/ButterEngine/blob/main/LICENSE.md) for more details.
-The libraries Butter Engine uses fall under their own respective licenses which are found next to them in the lib folder
+The libraries Butter Engine uses fall under their own respective licenses which are found in the lib folder